Wolololf/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 This room is largely as described in <span class="citation">Upper Hall (p.
 213)</span>.
 When the players enter this room, read:

 <div class="description">
 <p>Unlit oil lamps are mounted on the walls of this elegant hall.
-Hanging above the mantelpiece is a longsword with a windmill cameo worked into the hilt.</p>
-<p>Standing suits of armor flank wooden doors in the east and west walls.
+Standing suits of armor flank wooden doors in the east and west walls.
 Each suit of armor clutches a spear and has a visored helm shaped like a wolf's head.
 The doors between them are carved with images of dancing youths.</p>
 <p>The red marble staircase continues its upward spiral to a third floor, a cold draft whispering down from above.</p>
 <p>On the far end of the hall, a fireplace sheds dim light into the passage, catching a glint of steel where a longsword rests on leather fastenings above the hearth.
 </div>